Atlas975/Notes/0-ProgrammingLanguages/Rust/Rust_fundamentals/Rust_enums.md

 None
 ```

-- Being able to return none allows for exceptions to be handled
+- Being use of sep
 ```rust
 //declare a struct